 - 2 cups ice cold water (I mix mine with ice)

 - finely chopped pistachios & almonds

-Bring the tea mix back to a boil, simmer for five minutes.
+- Bring the tea mix back to a boil, bring to a boil.
 The "kahwa" is ready.